Woluiam/FunByte/README.md

 - The source code for the site is currently private.

 - **Not Specifically Designed for Schools:**
-- While FunByte offers unblocked access to games, it is not specifically tailored for school environments. the only custom branch maintained by me is [https://funbyte.pages.dev/classroom.google.com/](https://funbyte.pages.dev/classroom.google.com/) as I heard it is unblocked in some schools.
+- While FunByte offers unblocked access to games, it is not specifically tailored for school environments.
+The only custom branch maintained by me is [https://funbyte.pages.dev/classroom.google.com/](https://funbyte.pages.dev/classroom.google.com/) as I heard it is unblocked in some schools.
 -  If you wish to maintain a custom version of the site for a specific school or other restricted environment, please request a fork of the code in the issues tab or by contacting me.
 I do not currently maintain any custom branches.